<> <>

 Our shakes are packed full of 20 vitamins and minerals, high-quality protein and pre and probiotics and come with fibre to keep you fuller for longer instead of causing an increased appetite.

-On the Rapid weight loss plan, which involves replacing two meals with shakes per day, it’s normal to lose up to 2kgs a week for the first 4-6 weeks, then 0.8kgs each week beyond that on this class of treatment [13].
+When replacing 2 meals with shakes per day, it’s normal to lose up to 2kgs a week for the first 4-6 weeks, then 0.8kgs each week beyond that on this class of treatment [13].

 Ultimately, the ketogenic diet has risen in popularity but there's currently limited long-term research into its effectiveness for sustainable and consistent weight loss.